JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/PRD.md

 - If multiple SteamIDs are found, prompt the user to choose.
 - If download fails, show an error and allow retry.
 - If backup or file operations fail, show a clear error message.
-- If scheduling fails, show a clear error message and troubleshooting tips.

 ---